-Hassan Yussuff was elected president of the Canadian Labour Congress in May 2014, becoming the first person of colour to lead Canada’s labour movement.
-Delegates voted for change and powerful activism to confront the challenges facing unions across the country.
+Hassan Yussuff was re-elected for a second term as President of the Canadian Labour Congress in May 2017.
+He was first elected to the position in May 2014, becoming the first person of colour to lead Canada’s union movement.

-Since his election, Hassan has led Canada’s unions to a number of significant victories.
+Since his election in 2014, Hassan has led Canada’s unions to a number of significant victories.
 It was under his leadership, for example, that the CLC launched an unprecedented and innovative digital and community-based campaign that put labour’s issues front and centre in the 2015 federal election, and helped defeat the Conservatives.

 At the heart of the CLC’s federal election campaign was the call for a stronger Canada Pension Plan, a struggle that has been Hassan’s passion for almost a decade.
 After the election, the CLC redoubled its retirement security campaign efforts, while Hassan worked with the new federal government and with provincial and territorial leaders to gain their support.
 That campaign and lobby work led to victory in November 2016 with the tabling of Bill C-26, legislation that expanded the CPP for the first time in its history.